 Process for requesting authorization to plan and prioritization of new degree programs will include:

 Approval to plan a new academic program will be obtained from the Provost upon recommendation of the Council of Deans (see Figure 1).
-The program director/program faculty will prepare a UNC-GA form titled “Request to Plan (A New Degree Program – Any Delivery Method)” and a 1-page concept paper addressing the seven guiding principles outlined below.
+The program director/program faculty will prepare a UNC SO form titled “Request to Plan (A New Degree Program – Any Delivery Method)” and a 1-page concept paper addressing the seven guiding principles outlined below.

 Once completed, the documents are to be submitted to the appropriate College(s) for review.
-Upon approval at the College level the documents will be submitted to the Office of the Provost (Retta Clemons at email@example.com) for inclusion on the agenda for the next regularly scheduled academic program planning session of the Council of Deans.
+Upon approval at the College level the documents will be submitted to the Office of the Provost (LaTissa Davis at firstname.lastname@example.org) for inclusion on the agenda for the next regularly scheduled academic program planning session of the Council of Deans.
 The Lead Dean(s) will present the proposed academic program to the Council of Deans who will then make a recommendation to the Provost.
 The Provost will then make a final decision and communicate that decision to the program faculty.

 Planning documents received in the Office of the Provost on or before September 1st* will be evaluated during the second Council of Deans meeting in September and those received on or before February 1st being evaluated during the second Council of Deans meeting in February.

 The recent practice at the UNC SO has been to ask the campus to prioritize requests for new degree programs.
 In addition to evaluating requests to plan during the September and February Council of Deans meeting, the Council will also recommend to the Provost the University’s priorities relative to new degree programs.
 It is important to recognize that: 1) this is advisory to the Provost, 2) the priority may change as new programs are proposed and/or approved by UNC SO, and 3) this priority ranking is advisory to UNC SO and may or may not dictate planning at the UNC Board of Governors level.